queryluke/masseffect-5e/static/data/rules/03-01-beyond-first-level.md

 title: 'Overview'
 ---

-As your character goes on adventures and overcomes challenges, he or she gains experience, represented by experience points.
+As your character goes on missions and overcomes challenges, he or she gains experience, represented by experience points.
 A character who reaches a specified experience point total advances in capability.
 This advancement is called __gaining a level__.